AdamKimhub/MSproject/README.md

 2. The number of defect sites in the crystalline material.
 3. The configuration/ arrangement of defect sites in the crystalline material.

+## Details of what each file does
+### `combine.py`
+This python file combines the `descriptor.csv` file with the `defects.csv` file while also doing some calculatons to extract vital features of each defective structure.